notgitika/bedrock-agentcore-starter-toolkit/documentation/docs/user-guide/create/quickstart.md

   * AgentCore Identity in deployed environments
   * `.env.local` fallback in local dev (`LOCAL_DEV=1`)

 For the `production` template, it is your responsibility to implement API key handling.
-Using Bedrock Agentcore Identity or AWS Secrets Manager is recommended.
+Using Bedrock AgentCore Identity or AWS Secrets Manager is recommended.

 ### MCP Tools